kakarlapudik/globe-life-automation-coe/UBUNTU_LIBASOUND2_FIX.md

-# GitHub Actions Ubuntu libasound2 Package Fix
+# GitHub Actions Linux Runner Chrome Setup

 ## Problem
 When running Playwright browser automation in GitHub Actions on Ubuntu runners, you may encounter this error: